 AMH indicates the pool of eggs left in the ovary.
 It does not indicate the exact number of eggs left.

-High or low AMH will NOT help us to tell whether a woman can get pregnant or not.
+High or low AMH will NOT help us to tell about the chance of achieving pregnancy.

 If the AMH value is less, couple should not waste time or not to postpone pregnancy as there will be gradual decline in the number of follicles / eggs.